kimberlythegeek/intro-to-cs/README.md

 You will want to do all of your coding for this problem within this file as well because you will be writing a program that depends on each function you write.

+>The teacher's instructions state that the program must:

+>1) Select a random word from `words.txt`

+>...*I modified the helper code so that the program asks the user for a file name, or the user can press `Enter` to use the default `words.txt`*